jaccomoc/jactl/docs/README.md

 <dependency>
  <groupId>io.jactl</groupId>
  <artifactId>jactl</artifactId>
- <version>1.1.0</version>
+ <version>1.3.0</version>
 </dependency>
 ```

 ## Learn More

+The [Jactl Documentation Site](https://jactl.io) has the complete documentation including a language guide, and
+an integration guide.
+It should be your first port of call.

+Related GitHub projects:

-See the [Jactl REPL project](https://github.com/jaccomoc/jactl-repl) for how to download and run the Jactl REPL.
+* The [Jactl REPL project](https://github.com/jaccomoc/jactl-repl) provides a simple Read-Eval-Print-Loop shell for running Jactl code interactively.

-The [Jactl Language Guide](https://jaccomoc.github.io/jactl/language-guide) describes the Jactl Language.

-The [Jactl Commandline Scripts Guide](https://jaccomoc.github.io/jactl/command-line-scripts) describes how to run Jactl scripts at the commandline.

-The [Jactl Integration Guide](https://jaccomoc.github.io/jactl/integration-guide) describes how to integrate Jactl into an application and how
-to provide additional functions and methods to extend the language.

-The [Jactl-Vertx library](https://github.com/jaccomoc/jactl-vertx) provides some basic Vert.x integration capabilities
+* The [Jactl-Vertx library](https://github.com/jaccomoc/jactl-vertx) provides some basic Vert.x integration capabilities.
-as well as JSON functions, a function for sending a web request, and an example application.